How Do I Know If My Jeep Grand Cherokee Has HD Cooling?

 How Do I Know if I Have HD Cooling?

-Jeep Grand Cherokee Has Hd Cooling
+Jeep Grand Cherokee Has HD Cooling

 To check your HD cooling system, open the bonnet of your vehicle and look close to your radiator.